Why Time in the Market Beats Timing the Market

 Instead, they steadily save money for the future in a diversified portfolio that works in concert with their holistic financial plan.

 That does not mean you should drop your money into the market and totally forget about it.
 On the contrary, ideally, your plan will show how you expect these investments to help you meet your goals and live a happy life.
-Then you will adjust as things evolve.
+Then you can adjust as your financial plan evolves.

 What Strategies Can Help You Maximize Returns?

 The most important thing is to just get into the market.
-And be sure to review historical data so you can gain perspective and avoid making decisions from a place of fear when things get rough.
+And be sure to review historical data to gain perspective and avoid making decisions from a place of fear when things get rough.
 Fearful decisions lead to selling low and buying high, crushing any chance of a good return.
 To that end, below are some healthy investment strategies that don’t involve timing the market.

 • Dollar-Cost Averaging